The U.S. deal with the Taliban destroyed Afghans' military morale, a new report says

 "Basically, it left the Afghan soldiers in the lurch," Sopko told NPR.

-The outcome should not have surprised anyone, particularly the U.S. government: the watchdog group has issued hundreds of dire reports on Afghanistan, repeatedly warning that Afghanistan's government and military weren't ready to sustain themselves.
+The outcome should not have surprised anyone, particularly the U.S. government: the watchdog group has issued hundreds of dire reports on Afghanistan, repeatedly warning that Afghanistan's government and military weren't ready to sustain themselves and were still reliant on U.S. help.

-Analysts had predicted, for instance, that Afghanistan's air force — its biggest advantage against the Taliban — wouldn't be self-sufficient until at least 2030.
+Analysts had predicted that Afghanistan's air force — its biggest advantage against the Taliban — wouldn't be self-sufficient until at least 2030.

 "Within a matter of weeks after the contractors left, 60% of the Blackhawks that we had provided to them were grounded because they couldn't maintain them," Sopko said.
 "So it was a house of cards to start with.
 But once the contractors were pulled out, it was like pulling all the sticks out of a Jenga pile."